GabriTom/Computational-Intelligence/README.md

 # Computational-Intelligence
-MMaterial and labs of the computational intelligence course
+Material and labs of the computational intelligence course